 In the Fellowship of the Ring, I was slightly disappointed with the soundtrack.
 Don't get me wrong, it was absolutely amazing, but I felt it lacked the ability to capture all of the emotions conveyed throughout the movie.
 However, Howard Shore steps it up in The Two Towers, with a riveting score, making up for the previous faults of Fellowship.

-the choreography of the battle, and the music, all work together in perfection to achieve incredible filmmaking which is as entertaining and enjoyable as film can be.
+If not the picture itself, there should be a way to recognize and award the battle of Helm's Deep.
+Alone, the battle sequence represents successful filmmaking in its highest form.
+The visual effects, the pacing, acting, cinematography, the choreography of the battle, and the music, all work together in perfection to achieve incredible filmmaking which is as entertaining and enjoyable as film can be.
 For this very reason, I give this movie a 9.5/10.
 This series has so far proved to be one of the best, both in story and the quality of the movie.